-Lithologic Unit IV is middle Miocene (>12.0 to <13.6 Ma) in age.
+Lithologic Unit IV is middle Miocene (>12.7 to 13.5 Ma) in age.
 It is 86.48 m thick and extends from 331.81 to 415.58 m CSF.
-This interval is characterized by alternations of silty claystone, thin clayey siltstone, and fine-grained, normally graded volcaniclastic sandstone.
-We interpret the siltstone and fine sandstone beds to have resulted from muddy and sandy turbidity currents, respectively.
+This interval is characterized by alternations of silty claystone, thin clayey siltstone, and normally graded siltstone.
+We interpret the siltstone beds to have resulted from turbidity currents.
 This unit shows a trend of increasing Fe_2O_3 and decreasing Na_2O with depth (Fig. F26), and XRD data show some shifts in mineralogy because of grain size effects (Fig. F25).

-The age of lithologic Unit V ranges from early to middle Miocene (>13.6 to 17.7-18.9 Ma).
+The age of lithologic Unit V ranges from early to middle Miocene (13.5 to ≥18.9 Ma).
 It is 112.93 m thick and extends from 415.58 to 528.51 m CSF.
+A major unconformity occurs at ~491 m CSF, with an apparent hiatus of ~4 m.y. (see "Biostratigraphy").
 The Unit IV/V boundary is subtle and defined by an appearance of volcanic tuff.
 The main lithology in Unit V is silty claystone; coarser interbeds in the lower part of the unit consist of siliciclastic sandstone, volcaniclastic sandstone, and rare tuff.
-The sandstones, some of which display spectacular cross-laminae, plane-parallel laminae, convolute laminae, and soft-sediment sheath folds (Fig. F27), appear to have two separate detrital provenances judging from point counts of smear slides: (1) a volcanic source with fresh volcanic glass, together with relatively large amounts of feldspar, and (2) a siliciclastic source enriched in sedimentary lithic grains, quartz, and heavy minerals (including pyroxene zircon and amphibole).
-The outer zone of southwest Japan is the likely siliciclastic source.
+The sandstones, some of which display spectacular crosslaminae, plane-parallel laminae, convolute laminae, and soft-sediment sheath folds (Fig. F27), appear to have two separate detrital provenances judging from point counts of smear slides: (1) a volcanic source with fresh volcanic glass, together with relatively large amounts of feldspar, and (2) a siliciclastic source enriched in sedimentary lithic grains, quartz, and heavy minerals (including pyroxene zircon and amphibole).
+The Outer Zone of southwest Japan (e.g., Shimanto Belt) is the likely siliciclastic source.
 Bulk XRD confirms that relative percentages of quartz and feldspar increase significantly in the coarse-grained strata (Fig. F25), and XRF data show appreciable scatter in most of the major oxides because of lithologic/textural heterogeneity (Fig. F26).
 This range of compositions, textures, and ages is also reminiscent of the older turbidite intervals and volcaniclastic-rich facies at Site 1177 (Moore, Taira, Klaus, et al., 2001).

-Lithologic Unit VI is early Miocene in age (>18.921 Ma).
+Lithologic Unit VI is early Miocene in age (>18.9 Ma).
 It is only 9.3 m thick and extends from 528.51 to 537.81 m CSF.
 This unit is characterized by variegated red, reddish brown, and green calcareous claystone, rich in nannofossils, with minor amounts of radiolarian spines.
 Carbonate content is ~20 wt% based on bulk powder XRD analysis (Fig. F25).
 We interpret this unit as a pelagic clay deposit in direct contact with igneous basement.